When The Toughest

 Understanding the Right to Bear Arms

-1. Select a Dealer: Firearms must be purchased from a licensed dealer or through private sales.
-Licensed dealers are required to conduct background checks for all buyers.
+1. Select a Dealer: Buy from a licensed dealer or private seller.
+Licensed dealers must conduct background checks.

 Concealed Carry Weapons (CCW) Permits

-1. Meet Eligibility Requirements: To be eligible for a CCW permit, applicants must be at least 21 years old, a U.S. citizen or legal resident, and a Nevada resident.
+1. Meet Eligibility: Applicants must be at least 21, a U.S. citizen or legal resident, and a Nevada resident (or demonstrate intent to reside).

-4. Background Check: A thorough background check will ensure that the applicant has no disqualifying criminal history or mental health issues.
+4. Background Check: A thorough check verifies no disqualifying criminal or mental health history.

 Gun Safety and Responsibilities